 It is therefore important to remember that collecting reviews on these platforms, where applicable, is desirable.

-Companies can be reviewed on their Facebook page quite easily, and the aggregated sum of these reviews will also be displayed in Google search results.
+Companies can be reviewed on their Facebook page quite easily, and these reviews will also be displayed in Google search results.
 Amazon shows individual product reviews rather than seller ratings in the Google Organic results, which makes sense when its primary purpose is to offer a platform for multiple sellers of the same products.

 Although technically not collection, another location you can display your reviews is by sharing them on social media sites.
 Sharing company reviews on Twitter or Facebook enhances visibility further, allowing a broader range of consumers to assess your services which they can go on to share themselves, exponentially building confidence in your brand.